 Maintenance Issues: Poor maintenance of a vehicle, particularly of its brakes, can contribute to accidents.
 Drivers are responsible to make sure that their cars are safe to drive.

 Vehicle Lights: The failure to properly use turn signals, the failure to properly maintain headlights, brake lights, and signal lights, the failure to illuminate headlights.

 Although vehicle safety has improved, any car accident carries the risk of personal injury.
 Even with front and side-wall airbags, the fact remains that most car safety devices are designed to prevent injury from a front-end collision, and accidents may occur from any direction.
 Seat belts do not do much to prevent sideways movement.
 Dashboard airbags are also not of much use, and may not even deploy from a side impact.

-When an accident results from a driver's misconduct, even if a case may be made that the driver intentionally caused the accident, due to insurance coverage issues the accident will often be characterized in litigation as resulting from negligent conduct.
+When an accident results from road rage behavior, even if a case may be made that the driver intentionally caused the accident, due to insurance coverage issues the accident will often be characterized in litigation as having resulted from negligent conduct.

 In most jurisdictions, a driver who rear-ends another car is presumed to have caused the accident.
 In most cases, that presumption is correct: The driver at the rear has followed another vehicle too closely, or hasn't paid proper attention to what is going on in the roadway ahead of his car, and doesn't notice that another car has stopped or slowed in front of him until it is too late to avoid collision.
 In higher speed rear-end collisions involving a line of cars, such as cars stopped at a traffic light, you may see the initial collision propel the stopped cars into each other, such that three, four, or even more cars become involved.